 Specialty drug costs continue to vex most health plan sponsors.
 This article from NEJM Catalyst brings to light some of the key issues and opportunities for employers.
 It highlights the Cleveland Clinic’s recent effort to eliminate $8.5 million of annual waste associated with two commonly used cardiovascular drugs.
 Employers have got to like that result! (more…)

-A recent Wall Street Journal article entitled, “The 19 Questions to Ask Your Financial Adviser,” caught my eye.
-I was drawn to read Jason Zweig’s latest Intelligent Investor column as an investor and 401k plan sponsor, but it ended up resonating with me even more as a benefits consultant. (more…)
+A recent Wall Street Journal article entitled, “The 19 Questions to Ask Your Financial Adviser,” caught our eye.
+We were drawn to read Jason Zweig’s latest Intelligent Investor column as investors and 401k plan sponsors, but it ended up resonating with us even more as benefits consultants. (more…)

 I’m encouraging every plan sponsor I know to read “Why GE, Boeing, Lowe’s, and Walmart are Directly Buying Health Care for Employees.”
 The recent Harvard Business Review piece does a nice job explaining why and how a growing number of large employers are embracing the specialty centers of excellence model, as available through EdisonHealth. (more…)

 While the rapid evolution of modern medicine offers innovations in patient care, the resulting advancements are placing a fair amount of stress on our existing service delivery and payment models.